 It remains true that the vast majority of travel-related illnesses cannot be prevented with a vaccine.
 There are ongoing efforts to develop vaccines to prevent other travel-related illnesses, but the process can take years.
 Travelers should be counseled on preventative behaviors and encouraged to take action to protect their health during their trip.

-The 15th Conference of the International Society of Travel Medicine (CISTM15) starts on Sunday 14 May 2017 to 18 May 2017 in Barcelona, Spain.
+The 15th Conference of the International Society of Travel Medicine (CISTM15) was from Sunday 14 May 2017 to 18 May 2017 in Barcelona, Spain.

 Featured image credit: Launching by Dominik Scythe.
 CC BY 2.0 via Unsplash.